Baxter, Véra Baxter

 This medieval witch is an odd contrast to the modern housewife who shares her name – until we notice their similarities.
 Both are neglected by itinerant husbands, left to vacant and solitary domestic lives.
 The living Véra Baxter is not threatened with the stake, but her life is so meaningless that she is driven to the verge of suicide, much like Anne-Marie Stretter in India Song.

 It would be too prosaic to imagine Seyrig a mere busybody, drawn to Baxter by historical curiosity then bonded to her by friendly concern.
 There’s something uncanny about her character.
 The movie starts to come alive if we suppose, instead, that Seyrig is none other than the wandering spirit of the old Véra Baxter visiting and rescuing her modern equivalent.
 Why else should the movie take such care to hide Seyrig’s identity?
 Why else would she take such an interest in Véra Baxter?
 How else should we accept her intimate knowledge of the medieval Véra Baxter’s life and circumstances?
+If there are two Véra Baxters then there’s good reason for the name to appear twice in the title.

 We should pay close attention to the ways Seyrig is introduced.
 She has the first line of dialogue, an offscreen voice asking the bartender about the villa Jean Baxter has just rented in Thionville.
 She remains offscreen until the crucial moment when she echoes the bartender, incanting the movie’s title and triggering the ceaseless music – as if the music itself were a physical manifestation of her interest in the other Véra Baxter.
 But the most telling cut in the whole film is the one that precedes her second introduction, halfway through the film, when she first appears in the villa.
 This appearance, as transgressive as Depardieu’s in Nathalie Granger, follows an unexplained interlude during Véra’s phone call with her husband, in which the camera explores the ruins of a Romanesque church.
 This cut from the ruins to the modern house transports us across nearly 900 years of architecture, as if Seyrig’s character were magically materializing from the age of the Crusades into the present.
 Its leap across the centuries recalls the famous cut in 2001: A Space Odyssey bridging prehistoric hominids and the Space Age.
 But that is not all.
 During the final shots of the church Véra confesses her wish for suicide, and her voice drops off.
 Then, as her husband whispers her name twice, the camera rises through the ruins, up to the bell tower and the open sky.
 This rising motion through the sacred space, and the voicing of her name, form a cinematic prayer in Véra Baxter’s moment of anguish, summoning the older Véra Baxter, who appears immediately in the next shot – answering the prayer.